nickw444/opencore-efi-z77/README.md

 ### USB

 USBInjectAll to customize port mapping.
-USB3 working out of the box.
+USB3 "working" out of the box.

+USB3 front panel connector does not able to be able to keep USB3 HDD connected for any meaningful amount of time.
+Possibly an issue with power?

 Used [USBMap](https://github.com/corpnewt/USBMap) to generate an injector kext to remove UIA, however this motherboard has some funky internal hub setup, and I couldn't change the injected hub ports with this kext.
 Instead had to use a [customized DSDT](resources/DSDT/SSDT-UAIC.dsl)